 About District Health

-Our students are our most valuable resource.
-In recognition of that, West ISD provides a registered nurse or a licensed vocational nurse at each campus.
-The school nurse serves as a liaison between school personnel, family, community and healthcare providers to advocate for student health and a healthy school environment
+- Our students are our most valuable resource in recognition of that, West ISD provides a registered nurse at each campus of West Elementary School and West Middle/West High School campus.
+The school nurse serves as a liaison between school personnel, family, community, and healthcare providers to advocate for student health and a healthy school environment.

-Nurses monitor required immunizations, perform mandated health screenings, track communicable diseases, plan for emergencies and proved direct care to students.
+- Nurses monitor required immunizations, perform mandated health screenings, track communicable disease, plan for emergencies, and provide direct care to students.

-We would like to assure you that the nurses and all school staff treat medical information about your child as confidential.
+- We would like to assure you that medical information about your child is treated as confidential by the nurses and all school staff.
 We do not share information about your child with outside parties nor can we discuss health concerns of any other student with you.